rk3026/TouhouFangame/README.md

 ## Gameplay Flow

 0. **Main Menu:**
-   - At the main menu, a player selects a character to play as, an attack type for their character, and a level.
+   - At the main menu, a player selects a difficulty, a character to play as, an attack type for their character, and a level.

 1. **Level Start:**
    - The level begins, and after a few seconds, some grunt enemies will spawn and fly around the level.
-   - These early enemies have simpler bullet patterns, giving the player time to warm up.
+   - The early enemies have simpler bullet patterns, giving the player time to warm up.
-   - Enemies may drop collectible loot that either increases score or gives the player extra shooting power, lives, or bombs.
+   - Enemies have a chance to drop collectible loot that either increases score or gives the player extra shooting power, lives, or bombs.

 3. **Escalation:**
-   - As the level progresses, enemies grow stronger, attack in larger numbers, and unleash more intricate bullet patterns.
+   - As the level progresses, the grunt enemies get stronger.
-   - Players must skillfully weave through increasingly dense bullet formations while maximizing their score through grazing and enemy takedowns.
+   - Larger enemy groups.

-4. **Mid-Boss Encounter:**
+4. **Mini-Boss Encounter:**
-   - Midway through the level, a **Mid-Boss** appears with multiple attack phases and faster movement.
+   - Midway through the level, a **Mini-Boss** appears with multiple attack phases and better stats (faster movement, more damage, etc.)
+   - Its health bar shows at top of screen.
-   - The Mid-Boss must either be defeated by reducing its HP to **0** or outlasted until it retreats.
+   - The Mini-Boss must either be defeated by reducing its HP to **0** or outlasted until it retreats.

 5. **Second Enemy Section:**
-   - After the Mid-Boss, another section of enemies spawning occurs, this time with greater intensity.
+   - After the Mini-Boss, another section of grunt enemies spawning occurs.
-   - New enemy types are introduced, each with unique bullet patterns.
+   - New enemy types are introduced.

 6. **Final Boss Battle:**
-   - At the end of the level, the **Final Boss** appears, boasting the most complex attack patterns and highest HP of any enemy.
+   - At the end of the level, the **Final Boss** appears.
-   - The Final Boss fight consists of multiple phases, each ramping up in difficulty.
+   - The Final Boss fight consists of multiple phases.
+   - Will be the most difficult to defeat.

 7. **Victory:**
-   - The level ends when the player either defeats the Final Boss or survives long enough.
+   - The level ends when the player either defeats the Final Boss (by lowering its HP to 0) or survives long enough.
    - The player’s performance is evaluated based on score, lives remaining, and grazing bonuses.

 ---
 ## Architecture

-### Main Architecture: Multi-layered
+### Main Architecture: Multi-layered and ECS
-### Sub-Architecture: Entity-Component System (ECS)

 **Description:**
 Our software architecture utilizes the multi-layered architecture and Entity-Component System design.
 We separate the system into four layers: Presentation, Logic, Data-Access, and Data.
-Within the Logic layer, we implement ECS—where Bullets, Enemies, Collectibles, etc., are Entities composed of Components holding data, and Systems operate on those entities based on their components.
+Within the Logic layer, we implement ECS.
+Bullets, Enemies, Collectibles, etc., are Entities composed of Components holding data, and Systems operate on those entities based on their components.

 **Rationale:**
 We chose a multi-layered architecture for its clean separation of concerns and compatibility with ECS.
 It allows us to decouple and modularize subsystems such as JSON loading, game logic, and rendering.
 We opted for an *open* layered architecture—allowing higher layers to directly access lower ones when needed—because performance is a key priority in games.
 For example, scenes in the Presentation layer can directly access the Data-Access layer to quickly load needed resources, bypassing intermediate logic layers when appropriate.